Multicluster Control Plane

 clusteradm init --singleton=true --set route.enabled=false --set nodeport.enabled=true --set nodeport.port=30443 --set apiserver.externalHostname=$mc_cp_node_ip --set apiserver.externalPort=30443 --singleton-name multicluster-controlplane

-Refer to here for how to customize the control plane configurations.
+Refer to the repository documentation for how to customize the control plane configurations.

 1. Get the control plane kubeconfig by running the following command: